Mexican Routes

 Is Mexico safe for travel?

-Mexico is a very large country, and there are many areas that are safe to visit.
-Hundreds of thousands of travelers visit Mexico every year, and the vast majority of these visitors never become crime victims.
+Mexico is a very large country, and many areas are safe to visit.
+Hundreds of thousands of travelers visit Mexico annually, and most of these visitors never become crime victims.

 Street crime is an issue in many parts of Mexico.
 Take standard precautions, such as wearing a money belt or neck pouch, to safeguard your travel money, passport, and credit cards.